❊ Code of Conduct/

 • Replacement wristbands for lost or misplaced bands may incur a replacement fee.

-• Running, rough play, unsafe diving, or any conduct that endangers others is prohibited.
+• Engage in conduct which endangers the safety and comfort of others shall be prohibited, including but not limited to: Profanity, rough housing, running, rough play, unsafe diving, or any conduct that endangers others is prohibited.

-• No person shall enter the water unless lifeguards are on duty and actively monitoring the pool.
+• Enter the water unless lifeguards are on duty and actively monitoring the pool.

 • Members and guests must follow all lifeguard and staff instructions at all times.